Monarchies in Europe: Andorra

 Andorra has been a co-principality since the signing of a paréage in 1278, when the count of Foix and the bishop of La Seu d'Urgell agreed to share sovereignty over the landlocked country.
 The principality was briefly annexed in 1396 and again in 1512–1513 by the Crown of Aragon.
 The first female prince to rule Andorra was Isabella, Countess of Foix (1398–1413).
 After the title of the count of Foix had been passed to the kings of Navarre, and after Henry of Navarre had become Henry IV of France, an edict was issued in 1607 which established the French head of state as the legal successor to the count of Foix in regard to the paréage.
 Andorra was briefly annexed for a third time by the First French Empire together with Catalonia in 1812–1813.
 After the Empire's demise, Andorra became independent again.
-The current joint monarchs are Bishop Joan Enric Vives Sicília and President Emmanuel Macron of France.

 Belgium

-Belgium has been a kingdom since 21 July 1831 without interruption, after it became independent from the United Kingdom of the Netherlands with Léopold I as its first king.
-While in a referendum held on 12 March 1950, 57.68 percent of the Belgians voted in favor of allowing Leopold III, whose conduct during World War II had been considered questionable and who had been accused of treason, to return to the throne; due to civil unrest, he opted to abdicate in favor of his son Baudouin on 16 July 1951.
-The current monarch is Philippe.
+Belgium has been a kingdom since 21 July 1831 without interruption, after it became independent from the United Kingdom of the Netherlands with Leopold I as its first king.
+While in a referendum held on 12 March 1950, 57.68 percent of the Belgians voted in favour of allowing Leopold III, whose conduct during World War II had been considered questionable and who had been accused of treason, to return to the throne; due to civil unrest, he opted to abdicate in favour of his son Baudouin on 16 July 1951.